 Playground Games could shake-up the formula, but then there’s a risk it might not feel like a Fable game.
 Sure, some fans would be happy for more of the same.
 But to make Fable 4 compelling, it will need to tread the line between being faithful to the series yet having something new and fresh to make it compelling and keep people from going back to yet another new console version of Skyrim.

 So now that we know Fable 4 is real, we're quietly optimistic that it will give the Xbox Series X an ace in the hole.
-Time will tell, likely another year or so.
+Time will tell, likely another12 months or so.